aptos-foundation/AIPs/aips/aip-89.md

 Each validator need to verify the order votes from all the other validators, increasing the computational complexity.

+In a load test with mempool backlog set to 30k transactions, enabling order votes resulted in roughly 200 TPS higher throughput and 100 ms lower latency.
+There is no visible difference in the CPU, memory or disk usage of the validators.

 ## Release Plan

 As we introduce a new type of consensus message, this change is not backward compatible due to 2 reasons.